rjz46/LIME_Replication/README.md

 # LIME_Replication

-In this project, I tried to build LIME and replicate the findings (figure 2, experiment 1 (section 5.2) & 2 (section 5.3)) from the paper.
+In this project, I tried to build LIME ["Why Should I Trust You?": Explaining the Predictions of Any Classifier](https://arxiv.org/pdf/1602.04938.pdf) and replicate the findings (figure 2, experiment 1 (section 5.2) & 2 (section 5.3)) from the paper.
 I had a Random explainer as baseline, where explanations are randomly chosen from the instance as comparison for sanity check.

 Components